torproject/tor/doc/HACKING/CircuitPaddingDevelopment.md

 to add additional [Internal Machine Events](#63-internal-machine-events) for the pattern in question.

-As a simple example, a useful additional event might be to transition whenever any of your histogram bins are empty, rather than all of them.
+As another simple example, a useful additional event might be to transition whenever any of your histogram bins are empty, rather than all of them.
 To do this, you would add `CIRCPAD_EVENT_ANY_BIN_EMPTY` to the enum `circpad_event_t` in `circuitpadding.h`.
 You would then create a function